universal-ctags/citre/README.md

   A: See [this documentation](docs/user-manual/compare-with-other-tools.md).

+- Q: How to use Citre over TRAMP?

+  A: Make sure you've installed readtags on the remote machine, and everything will just work.

 - Q: Why doesn't Citre support automatically update tags file?

   A: Citre uses both line number and a search pattern to locate a tag.
 When the